mharen/mharen.github.io/_posts/2012/2012-12-03-how-much-of-that-sweet-sweet-data-does.md

 (I’m assuming that “64k” means 64 kilobits per minute.)

-... to read &quot;64 kilobytes per second&quot;
+... to read "64 kilobytes per second"

 Minor point, though, because the rest of your post, including the calculations, uses the correct units.